Florida's 5th congressional district: Court-ordered changes

 On July 11, 2014, Florida Circuit Court Judge Terry Lewis ruled that this district, along with the neighboring District 10, had been drawn to favor the Republican Party by packing black Democratic voters into District 5.
 On August 1, Judge Lewis gave Florida's state legislature an Aug.
 15 deadline to submit new congressional maps for those two districts.

-5th District Representative Corrine Brown issued a statement blasting Lewis's decision on the district map as "seriously flawed," and Congressional Black Caucus Chairwoman Marcia Fudge sent a sharply worded letter to Democratic Congressional Campaign Committee Chairman Steve Israel complaining about the party’s support for the lawsuit challenging Florida's district maps.
+5th district Representative Corrine Brown issued a statement blasting Lewis's decision on the district map as "seriously flawed", and Congressional Black Caucus Chairwoman Marcia Fudge sent a sharply worded letter to Democratic Congressional Campaign Committee Chairman Steve Israel complaining about the party's support for the lawsuit challenging Florida's district maps.

 Brown said that "we will go all the way to the United States Supreme Court, dealing with making sure that African Americans are not disenfranchised."
 Florida House Redistricting Chairman Richard Corcoran, a Republican, said that "consideration of political data is legally required" to ensure that district boundaries would not be so shifted as to not allow African-Americans a chance to elect representatives of their choice.

 On appeal, the Florida Supreme Court approved a redrawn version of District 5 on December 2, 2015.
 That plan went into effect for the 2016 elections.
 The new district had a dramatically different shape than its predecessor.
 It now stretched in an east-west configuration along the Georgia border from downtown Jacksonville to Tallahassee.
 However, it was no less Democratic than its predecessor, as noted in the Florida Supreme Court's final opinion:

-Voting
+Recent election results from statewide races

+Composition

+For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of the following counties and communities: